 - Phasic eye movements: eyes may twitch or move back and forth

-- Brain is working the hardest during this stage
+- The brain is working the hardest during this stage

 - Some babies will cry out during this stage.

-An adult sleep cycle and an infant sleep cycle look a bit different, however, most people, babies and children alike enter into a more REM stage of sleep during their last third of the night.
-As noted previously, REM stands for “Rapid Eye Movement”.
+An adult sleep cycle and an infant sleep cycle look a bit different, however, babies and children alike enter into a REM-like stage of sleep more often during the last third of the night.
+REM stands for “Rapid Eye Movement”.
 Most of our dreams happen during this stage of sleep.
-Most importantly for infants, it is during this stage of sleep where learning and memory consolidation happens.
+Most importantly for infants, it is during this stage of sleep that learning and memory consolidation happens.
 At this stage, babies can appear as though they are awake.
 They may cry out or move their arms.
-This stage of sleep is more wave-like.
+This stage of sleep is more wavelike.
 After 5 am your baby is likely in REM sleep.
-As mothers, we hear the noises and cries that we associate with a baby-waking when they start around 5-5:30 am.
+As parents, we hear the noises and cries that we associate with a baby waking up around 5-5:30 am.
 Naturally, we go to our baby assuming this is your baby waking for the day.
 We feed them and they are then up for the day.
-This can quickly become habitual for an infant and how we end up with consistent early wake-ups.
+This can quickly become habitual for an infant and how we end up with consistent early wakeups.

 During REM sleep we want to avoid waking our babies as this reduces their time in REM sleep and will make your baby more tired throughout the day.
 Usually, if roused, they will spend their naps in REM sleep causing short naps.
 Additionally, consistently waking your baby during REM sleep will cause them to wake, daily at this time.
-As a Mama Coach, I usually suggest, depending on your baby’s age, if your baby requires a feed during the night, to do so before 5 am.
+As a Mama Coach, we usually suggest, depending on your baby’s age, if your baby requires a feed during the night, to do so before 5 am.
 Try timing your feeds so they happen between 12 am-5 am.
 If you hear your baby start to rouse after 5 am, try to stay out of their room.
-Allow them the opportunity to wake on their own, unless frantic, as REM may sound as if they are awake.
-As a Mama Coach, one of my biggest passions is sleep.
-If you are struggling with early wake-ups, reach out to a Mama Coach in your area.
+Allow them the opportunity to go back to sleep on their own, unless frantic, as REM may sound as if they are awake.